List of local nature reserves in Somerset

-The ceremonial county of Somerset consists of a non-metropolitan county, administered by Somerset County Council, which is divided into five districts, and two unitary authorities.
-The districts of Somerset are West Somerset, South Somerset, Taunton Deane, Mendip and Sedgemoor.
-The two administratively independent unitary authorities, which were established on 1 April 1996 following the breakup of the County of Avon, are North Somerset and Bath and North East Somerset.
-These unitary authorities include areas that were once part of Somerset before the creation of Avon in 1974.
+The ceremonial county of Somerset consists of three unitary authorities, Somerset (administered by Somerset Council), North Somerset and Bath and North East Somerset.

 Local nature reserves (LNRs) are designated by local authorities under the National Parks and Access to the Countryside Act 1949.
 The local authority must have a legal control over the site, by owning or leasing it or having an agreement with the owner.
 LNRs are sites which have a special local interest either biologically or geologically, and local authorities have a duty to care for them.
 They can apply local bye-laws to manage and protect LNRs.